 The KDHE would be required to utilize an electronic prior authorization system that uses the best medical evidence and care and treatment guidelines consistent with national standards to determine medical necessity.
-In addition, the KDHE would be required to promulgate rules and regulations deemed necessary to administer the provisions in the bill.
+In addition, the KDHE would be required to promulgate rules and regulations deemed necessary to administer the provisions regarding reimbursement for prescribed milk prior to July 1, 2016.

-Access to New Prescription-only Drugs under the Kansas Medicaid Program
+Access to New Prescription-only Drugs under the Kansas Medicaid Program approved by the federal Food and Drug Administration and clinically reputable compendia, as approved by the Secretary.

 The Secretary of Health and Environment (Secretary) would be allowed to implement prior authorization of any new prescription-only drugs until such drugs are reviewed by the Board at its next scheduled meeting.
-During the period before the new drugs are reviewed by the Board, the drugs would be approved for use as indicated in package insert guidelines approved by the federal Food and Drug Administration and clinically reputable compendia, as approved by the Secretary in rules and regulations.
+During the period before the new drugs are reviewed by the Board, the drugs would be approved for use as indicated in package insert guidelines